joereddington/joereddington.github.io/diary/index.md

 ## 03/05/22 16:29 to 16:40, Back on Delores.  +EQT
 ## 03/05/22 19:45 to 21:43,  Meeting, pre-meeting, post-meeting urdu work +EQT

+# Eight hour day
+Big thing for the day is to complete the ovf transfer and wipe out the inbox.
+Lesuire thing is to rewrite comics.

+## 04/05/22 06:10 to 07:15, Hello  +EQT
+Delores.
+Mostly calendar and other planning.
+## 04/05/22 07:15 to 07:39, Prep for Legoland
+## 04/05/22 07:40 to 07:59, Back on Delroes +EQT
+## 04/05/22 09:49 to 10:11, Delores +EQT
+* Rewriting this file.
+* Setting up Zoom shortcut as an interrupt

+## 04/05/22 10:11 to 11:34, Now the inbox.  +EQT
+25 minutes behind on the tick tock.
+* So, I've cleared out most things but I have

+Do Facebook Gratitude Post
+Write and publish SEVEN (seven) [7] social media posts as...

+So social media, this is the time eh?

+Seven social media posts:
+* IMPS3
+* The drawing
+* The award

+Four to go.
+* Migration.
+* Submitting funding memory

+## 04/05/22 11:34 to 12:23, lunch
+## 04/05/22 12:35 to 12:38, now back. +EQT
+Struggling with content.
+Hmmm.
+Do I count working days?
+Because bank holiday.
+Yeah.
+I'm out Gmail some more.
+## 04/05/22 12:51, Just 13 emials but I'm struggling a bit.
+GOing to lay down.

+## 04/05/22 14:28 to 16:15,  email +EQT
+* And fixing the annual leave.